Back to Blog

 4. Impressions

-Impressions measure how many times your ad was shown.
-Impressions alone mean nothing — a million impressions that never convert just means you are visible to the wrong people.
+Impressions measure how many times your book’s ad was shown.
+Impressions alone mean nothing — a million impressions that never convert just means your book cover is visible to the wrong readers.

 Where impressions become useful: when they drop unexpectedly.
-A sudden fall in impressions usually means your bid dropped below the competitive threshold, your budget is being exhausted too early in the day, or your listing was suppressed by Amazon.
+A sudden fall in impressions usually means your bid dropped below the competitive threshold, your budget is being exhausted too early in the day, or your book’s detail page was suppressed by Amazon.
 Any of these is worth investigating immediately.

 5. Click-Through Rate (CTR)

 CTR is clicks divided by impressions.
-The Amazon benchmark varies by category and placement, but a good Sponsored Products CTR in competitive categories is typically 0.35% to 0.5%.
+The Amazon benchmark varies by genre and placement, but a good Sponsored Products CTR for books in competitive categories is typically 0.35% to 0.5%.
 Sponsored Brands top-of-search often runs higher.

 Low CTR usually points to one of three problems:

-• Your main image is not compelling enough to earn a click in search results
+• Your book cover is not compelling enough to earn a click in search results

-• Your title does not match what the shopper is looking for
+• Your subtitle or series name does not match what the reader is searching for

-• Your price is visibly higher than the competition
+• Your price is visibly higher than similar books in the same category

-High CTR with poor conversion rate means you are attracting the wrong clicks — either the title over-promises or the listing underdelivers.
+High CTR with poor conversion rate means you are attracting the wrong readers — either your subtitle over-promises or the sample and reviews on your detail page underdeliver.

 6. Cost Per Click (CPC)

 CPC is what you pay for each click.
-Rising CPC in a campaign means competition is intensifying.
+Rising CPC in a campaign means competition for your target keywords is intensifying.
 If your CPC rises but your conversion rate stays flat, your ACoS will deteriorate.
-The solution is either to improve your conversion rate to justify the higher CPC, or to find lower-competition keywords with comparable intent.
+The solution is either to improve your book’s conversion (better cover, better reviews, stronger sample) to justify the higher CPC, or to find lower-competition keywords with comparable reader intent.

 Conversion Metrics